Skip to content

 As mentioned above, Electro Static Dissipative shoes reduce excess static electricity by conducting the charge from your body to the ground while simultaneously maintaining a sufficiently high level of resistance.
 This is most useful for people who handle sensitive electrical equipment like microchips or anyone working around highly flammable or explosive materials.

-Our Gravity ESD Safety Shoe has gone through the necessary laboratory testing to be SD 35 certified and we couldn’t be more excited!
-It gets a huge thumbs up from me, but an official ASTM certification will carry some weight too
+Back at launch, our Gravity ESD Safety Shoe (since retired — today our SD-rated lineup is led by the Valence) went through the necessary laboratory testing to be SD 35 certified and we couldn't be more excited!
+It gets a huge thumbs up from me, but�an official ASTM certification will carry some weight too�

 Ana Kraft, CEO of Xena conducting a test of Gravity ESD Safety Shoe